 - Train employees to communicate exactly what the facility is doing to elevate guest and employee safety

 - Listen to your employees for new ideas

-- Post visible, easy to read signage explaining steps being taken
+- Post visible, easy-to-read signage explaining the steps being taken

 - Help customers FEEL comfortable and they will BE comfortable